If you’re shopping for a really nice headset, chances are you’ve narrowed your choices down to the Lightspeed Zulu 3 headset or the Bose A20 headset.

 Bottom Line

-In the end, the Lightspeed Zulu 3 has more in common with other high-end headset options than different.
 They aren’t the most expensive, but they aren’t cheap, either.
 They’re very well built and durable, with excellent ANR.
 Some pilots find them more comfortable than the Bose A20s or the David Clark One-X.

 Like all headset options, the only way to really know a pair of Lightspeed Zulu 3s is by trying them on for a test.
 If there’s a big pilot shop near you, you might be able to try their fit on your head.
-If not, see if any of your pilot buddies or instructors have a set they’ll loan you for a test flight.

 No matter which headset you choose, the improvement over entry-level loaner headsets is nothing short of astounding.
 These are headsets that you can wear all day long, flight after flight.
-They’re comfortable for most people, and the ANR reduces fatigue and makes cockpit noise tolerable.

 - About the Author